The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 Another concern expressed by UK citizens residing in an EU country is that their rights are only based on the country in which they are currently resident.
 For example, a UK citizen resident in Spain will have no right to move to Germany after Brexit.

-Moving To Europe After Brexit: Moving after 29 March 2019
+Moving To Europe After Brexit: Moving After 31 October 2019

 Although the cost of going on holiday in Europe might go up the right to go there is unlikely to be affected.
 The same cannot be said however for moving there permanently.